 3. How can this be fixed?

-While it’s not an exact step-by-step process to performing a cost-benefit analysis, the following post still provides some insight into making a decision on an equipment upgrade.
+While it’s not an exact step-by-step process to performing a cost-benefit analysis, the following article still provides some insight into making a decision on an equipment upgrade.
 What's Involved in Making a Decision on a Capital Expenditure?